sap-tutorials/Tutorials/tutorials/abap-environment-create-rap-business-events/abap-environment-create-rap-business-events.md

       event ItemIsOrdered parameter ZD_ItemOrdered_####;
     ```

-    your behavior definition will be looking like this:
+    Your behavior definition will be looking like this:

     ![parameter](2-18.png)